MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

 Test the connection in Power BI Desktop or the Power BI service.

 1. In Power BI Desktop or in the **Data Source Settings** page of the Power BI service, ensure that **Validate server certificate** is enabled before attempting to establish a connection to your SAP HANA server.
-For **SSL crypto provider**, select commoncrypto if you've configured the CommonCryptoLib library as your crypto provider.
+For **SSL crypto provider**, select commoncrypto.
 Leave the SSL key store and SSL trust store fields blank.

     - Power BI Desktop